varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -j <jail[,jailoptions]>

-  Specify the jailing technology to use.
+  Specify the jailing mechanism to use.
+See `Jail`_ section.

 -l <vsl[,vsm]>